12 Day Classic Hawaii with Kauai

 This moderately active program covers a fair amount of ground each day.
 Expect from two to three hours walking every touring day.
-The pace is moderate, however you will encounter some uneven surfaces, stairs, and steps.
+The pace is moderate, however you will encounter some uneven surfaces, unpaved and rocky terrain, significant slopes, stairs, as well as steps.
+Additionally, there will be a few early wake ups and long drives.
 Airport transfers are not included.
 Consider a taxi or shared ride service as the least expensive options.
 This is a Classic program.
 For more information, click here.

 Gate 1 Travel itineraries may contain suggestions for activities for your leisure time; these suggestions do not constitute a recommendation nor an endorsement of any specific service provider and the decision to participate in any such activities should be made independently.

 This first class hotel is set one block away from the beach.Hotel Details